University of Chicago Law School

-The University of Chicago Law School is the law school of the University of Chicago, a private research university in Chicago, Illinois.
+The University of Chicago Law School is the law school of the University of Chicago, a private research university in Chicago, Illinois, United States.
+The law school is part of the T14, a classification of consistently high ranking U.S. law schools.
 It employs more than 180 full-time and part-time faculty and hosts more than 600 students in its Juris Doctor program, while also offering the degree programs in Master of Laws, Master of Studies in Law, and Doctor of Juridical Science.

 The law school was originally housed in Stuart Hall, a Gothic-style limestone building on the campus's main quadrangles.
 Since 1959, it has been housed in an Eero Saarinen-designed building across the Midway Plaisance from the main campus of the University of Chicago.
 The building was expanded in 1987 and again in 1998.
 It was renovated in 2008, preserving most of Saarinen's original structure.

 Members of the faculty have included Cass Sunstein, Richard Posner, and Richard Epstein, three of the most-cited legal scholars of the 20th and early 21st centuries.
 Other notable former faculty members include U.S. president Barack Obama and U.S. Supreme Court justices Antonin Scalia, John Paul Stevens, and Elena Kagan.